ybyzek/theniledev-examples/README.md

 This provides a simple setup to learn the concepts but also serves as the foundation for the other examples below.

 - [Quickstart](quickstart) | JS SDK | Setup a minimal Nile control plane with a single tenant
+- [Quickstart with Python](quickstart-python) | Python SDK | Setup a minimal Nile control plane with a single tenant

 ## Multi-tenancy